 The model tracks the stores of salt and water in (i) the soil, (ii) the shallow groundwater, and (iii) the canals and ponds, and the movements of salt and water between these three stores.
 The model also tracks the movements of salt and water from these stores to the external environment of the deeper groundwater (which in our model means groundwater below the freshwater lens), the rivers that surround the polder, and the atmosphere.
 The shallow groundwater will rise in the wet season and fall in the dry season.
-It will generally have a salt concentration different to that of the deeper groundwater, as found in the Ganges delta (Worland et al., 2015), and other environments such as small Pacific islands (White and Falkland, 2010).
+It will generally have a salt concentration different to that of the deeper groundwater.
+It is conceived as a layer or lens which sits on top of the deeper groundwater, as found in the Ganges delta (Worland et al., 2015), and other environments such as small Pacific islands (White and Falkland, 2010).
 Whereas there is some mixing between fresh groundwater lenses and the underlying groundwater (White and Falkland, 2010), for simplicity we model the shallow transient layer as not mixing with the deeper groundwater.
 However, deeper groundwater may be accessed by capillary rise if it is shallow enough and if the shallow groundwater lens is exhausted.